Car dealerships could become a thing of the past

 That’s why the CEO of General Motors backtracked on his statement that the automaker wants to make it easier to buy a vehicle online with its Shop-Click-Drive system.
 After making it a point on a recent earnings conference call, Dan Akerson said GM had no plans to “bypass our dealers.”

-Going to a dealership to shop for cars is a miserable experience and consumers will do anything to avoid it.
+Going to a car dealership to shop is a miserable experience and consumers will do anything to avoid it.
 The model is simply outdated, with all the haggling and wasted hours sitting in an office while paperwork is being completed.
+It’s a nightmare.

 Once the automakers themselves get brave enough – and continue tiptoeing into online shopping – consumers will follow.
 You can’t stop innovation and, right now, automakers and their dealerships are fighting a losing battle.